 Technology convergence and market dynamics are transforming the way industrial T&M (test and measurement) is performed.
 Trends such as Industry 4.0, IIoT, cloud, connectivity, mobility and advanced analytics are enabling not only T&M but also tracking and access control to have a larger role in enterprise process control and asset integrity management, influencing efficiency and profitability.

-As growth and business consultant Frost & Sullivan observe, these revolutionary changes demand for a change and need to adapt through innovation, technology partnerships and transformation of traditional business models.
+As growth and business consultant Frost and Sullivan observe, these revolutionary changes demand for a change and need to adapt through innovation, technology partnerships and transformation of traditional business models.

 This is where WATS provides an ideal integration platform together with the systematic approach from eToolsmiths.
 But first, let’s examine some fundamental approaches.